slowjams/AWS/Demystifying AWS.md

 │            │            │ (CNAME, Name: ftp.example.com, Alias: example.com)  │
 │            │            │ (A, example.com, 12.34.56.78)                       │
 └────────────┘            └─────────────────────────────────────────────────────┘
+                           above records are stored as a zone file called "example.com" and SOA is the first record in the zone file

 **`CNAME` is invalid for naked/apex domains**.
 An **apex** domain is a custom domain that does not contain a subdomain, such as `example.com`, `blogs.example.com` is not apex domain
 `ALIAS` can be used for both apex and non-apex domains and it is implemented by AWS and outside of the usual DNS standard.